 You may feel that the baby food tastes bland without salt but don't worry your little star can't differentiate them.
 Most mothers get tempted to add salt as the baby refuses to eat when starting solid foods.
 They may reject the food due to a sudden change from breastmilk/formula milk.
 So please feed them with confidence.

-If your baby still finds the food bland without salt, try flavoring the food by adding spices like ginger, garlic, cumin seeds, pepper, mustard seeds, sesame seeds, etc. in little amount.
-Check out our baby food recipes for 6-12 months baby which are tasty and flavorful using spices and other seasonings.
-Also if you are giving family meals to your baby, make sure to remove a cooked portion before adding salt.
+If your baby still finds the food bland without salt, try flavoring the food by adding spices like ginger, garlic, cumin seeds, pepper, mustard seeds, sesame seeds, etc. in small amounts.
+Check out our baby food recipes for 6-12 months baby which is tasty and flavorful using spices and other seasonings.
+Also, if you are giving your baby family meals, remove a cooked portion before adding salt.

 When is it safe to add salt to Baby Food?

-After one year, you can add a pinch of salt to maximum of 0.35 tsp(little less than 1/2 tsp) per day.
-Follow the salt requirements table given above to meet the sodium requirement of his body as your baby grows.
-You can also wait for a few more months if your baby is enjoying the food without salt and for his immune system to become more powerful.
+After one year, you can add a pinch of salt to a maximum of 0.35 tsp(little less than ½ tsp) per day.
+Follow the salt requirements table above to meet his body's sodium requirement as your baby grows.
+You can also wait a few more months if your baby is enjoying the food without salt and for his immune system to become more powerful.

 Why No Sugar for Baby below One Year?

 The preference for sweet taste appears to be inborn in most babies.
 But what's so bad about sugar?
-The white sugar is refined, loaded with harmful chemicals and has zero nutrients.
-Sugar can also replace nutritious foods, contribute to overweight, and cause dental cavities.
-Your baby doesn't need sugar before 12 months; it will help to prevent obesity, cardiovascular heart disease and diabetes in the future.
+White sugar is refined, loaded with harmful chemicals, and has zero nutrients.
+Sugar can also replace nutritious foods, contribute to being overweight, and cause dental cavities.
+Your baby doesn't need sugar before 12 months; it will help to prevent obesity, cardiovascular heart disease, and diabetes in the future.

-Why is Sugar is Harmful to Babies below 1-year-old
+Why is Sugar Harmful to Babies below 1-year-old

-Though babies can have homemade desserts like kheer, halwa, etc. for any special occasion.
-When you are making desserts, remember that sweet doesn't always mean sugar, and you can prefer fruit purees or dried fruits instead.
+Though babies can have homemade desserts like kheer, halwa, etc. for any special occasion, when making desserts, remember that sweet doesn't always mean sugar; you can prefer fruit purees or dried fruits instead.

-Sugar is best avoided in the first one or two years of life for the below reasons:
+Sugar is best avoided in the first one or two years of life for the following reasons:

 - Sugary items fill the little tummy without providing essential nutrients